Sayan209191/Sayan209191/README.md

 # 💫 About Me:
-I am Sayan Ghorui, a passionate computer science enthusiast currently pursuing a B.Tech in Computer Science.
+I am Sayan Ghorui, former Intern at Codeclouds a passionate computer science enthusiast currently pursuing a B.Tech in Computer Science.
 I have a strong interest in software development, coding, and technology.
 I enjoy exploring new programming languages, and continuously expanding my knowledge in the world of computer science.

 ## 🌐 Socials: